GenuinelyH-ana/A116G3T/README.md

 - Removed all Yung's mods due to their ability to be server-sided only
 - **Multiple World Resets**
 - **Whopping 10000ms+ lag problems**

+### 7/7/22

+- Removed Distant Horizons which may have been causing problems for some players